What Is Cerebral Palsy?

 At this time, there is no cure for cerebral palsy or its symptoms.
 However, medical experts continue to research with the hopes of finding a cure.

 While cerebral palsy cannot be cured, many of its symptoms can be treated.
-Treatments vary depending on what type of cerebral palsy is present.
+Treatments vary depending on the type of cerebral palsy present.

 Treatments for cerebral palsy can help manage or improve its symptoms.
 In some cases, people can make significant improvements with different treatments.